Top ten part-time jobs with employee benefits

 Talk to people you know who work part-time.
 There may be employers you’ve never even heard of that offer health insurance to part-timers.

-In fact, the interview is just about the only time you shouldn’t bring up benefits.
+The interview is just about the only time you shouldn’t bring up benefits.
 That’s because it’s important to show that you’re motivated and interested in the job itself, not just the perks.

 But if the interview goes well and you’re offered the job, you should definitely ask about health insurance and other benefits before you accept the offer.